igd-geo/schwarzwald/README.md

 make
 ```

-This should produce the `PointcloudTiler` executable in `~/dev/path-to-this-repository/build/Release`.
+This should produce the `Schwarzwald` executable in `~/dev/path-to-this-repository/build/Release`.

 ### Building with Docker

-Run `sudo docker build -t pointcloud-tiler:latest .` from the root folder.
+Run `sudo docker build -t schwarzwald:latest .` from the root folder.

 ## Usage

-The Pointcloud Tiler supports two different modes:
+Schwarzwald supports two different modes:
 *  `tiler` for creating an optimized point cloud structure
 *  (**Currently unsupported, might be removed in future versions**) `converter` to convert the result of the `tiler` mode into different output formats

-To get information about the possible arguments, call `PointcloudTiler` without any arguments.
+To get information about the possible arguments, call `Schwarzwald` without any arguments.

 ### Generating 3D Tiles from LAS/LAZ

-The easiest way to generate 3D Tiles is to call the Pointcloud Tiler like this:
+The easiest way to generate 3D Tiles is to call Schwarzwald like this:

 ```
-PointcloudTiler --tiler -i /path/to/your/LAS/files -o /output/path/for/3D/tiles --output-format 3DTILES
+Schwarzwald --tiler -i /path/to/your/LAS/files -o /output/path/for/3D/tiles --output-format 3DTILES
 ```

 This starts a tiling process that generates 3D Tiles and stores them in the specified output folder.